 - Step 3: Call emergency services.
 Gas leaks can be dangerous to you and your neighbors; hence you should contact emergency officials if you smell gas in your home.
 They will be able to tell you when and if it is safe to re-enter your home.

 - Step 4: Schedule furnace repair services ASAP.
 If your furnace is leaking gas, you need to call and schedule a furnace repair in Charleston, SC, with a trained professional as soon as you can.

-Call Holy City Heating & Air for Furnace Repair Services ASAP!
+Call Holy City Heating and Air for Furnace Repair Services ASAP!

-Thankfully, the issue of gas smell is completely fixable.
-The team of professionals at Holy City Heating & Air is available and ready to provide furnace repair services according to your needs.
+Thankfully, the issue of the gas smell is completely fixable.
+The team of professionals at Holy City Heating and Air, LLC is available and ready to provide furnace repair services according to your needs.

-With our top-notch maintenance and repairs services, you can ensure that your furnace stays in the best possible shape for a long time.
+With our top-notch maintenance and repair services, you can ensure that your furnace stays in the best possible shape for a long time.
 The best part is, we provide solutions for every season!
-Get in touch with us today by dialing 843-919-7834 or visit our website for more information about our services.
+Get in touch with us today by dialing (843) 790-6504 or visit our website for more information about our services.